Lourdes Baird: Career

-Baird was an Assistant United States Attorney of the Central District of California from 1977 to 1983.
+Baird was an assistant United States attorney of the Central District of California from 1977 to 1983.
 She was in private practice in Los Angeles from 1983 to 1986.
 She was a judge on the East Los Angeles Municipal Court from 1986 to 1987, on the Los Angeles Municipal Court from 1987 to 1988, and on the Superior Court of Los Angeles County from 1988 to 1990.
 She was the United States Attorney for the Central District of California from 1990 to 1992.

-From 1986 to 1990 she was an adjunct professor at Loyola Law School.
+She was an adjunct professor at UCLA School of Law.

 Federal judicial service

 On April 2, 1992, Baird was nominated by President George H. W. Bush to a new seat on the United States District Court for the Central District of California created by 104 Stat.
 5089.
 This was particularly impressive because she is a Latina and a Republican-turned-Democrat who was nominated by two white Republican men, ahead of "three highly qualified Republican male candidates."
 She was confirmed by the United States Senate on August 11, 1992, and received her commission on August 12, 1992.
-She assumed senior status on May 12, 2004, retiring completely on April 15, 2005.
+She assumed senior status on May 12, 2004, retiring from active service on April 15, 2005.